mosharaf13/mosharaf13/README.md

 More about me

-- 🔭 I’m currently developing a CRM system
+- 🔭 I’m currently working as a teaching assistant at Idaho State University
-- 🌱 I’m currently learning javascript concepts
+- 🌱 I’m currently learning machine learning and advanced algorithmic concepts
 - 👯 I’m looking forward to another hike
 - 💬 Ask me about object oriented programming and design patterns
 - 📫 How to reach me: Drop an [email](mailto:mosharafkuet@gmail.com) or connect with me on social networks